 Dr. Mendlein, Mr. Coughlin and Dr. Jooss currently serve on the Compensation Committee, which is chaired by Dr. Mendlein.
-During 2019, Dr. Rastetter served on the Compensation Committee prior to Dr. Jooss joining the Board of Directors.
 The Compensation Committee's responsibilities include:

 - reviewing and approving, or upon the request of the Board of Directors, reviewing and recommending for approval by the Board of Directors, the corporate goals and objectives relevant to the compensation of our Chief Executive Officer and our other executive officers; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and determining and approving, or at the request of the Board of Directors, recommending to the Board of Directors based on such evaluation, the compensation of our Chief Executive Officer;